fpirri/covid19/README.md

 ----

-# DETAILS eCat blog Mats Lewan
+# DETAILS: eCat blog Mats Lewan

 On April 26, I commented on an idea by Mats Lewan on the blog -eCat-.
 As a reference, I report below what I wrote on the blog.